Contacting a Realtor for the first time is a big step when selling or buying a home.

 It allows for real-time interaction, giving you insight into their tone and professionalism without the chance for overly polished answers.

-But you may not dive into all the details on the first call.
+But you probably won’t cover all the details in that first call.

-You’ll likely need to leave a voicemail or speak with an assistant to schedule a more in-depth phone interview — both common practices when contacting a Realtor.
+You’ll likely need to leave a voicemail or speak with an assistant to schedule a more in-depth phone interview.

 Phone calls are ideal if you’re comfortable having a direct conversation and prefer instant feedback.

-Sending an email to a real estate agent allows for a more professional and detail-oriented conversation.
+Sending an introductory email to a Realtor allows for a more professional and detail-oriented conversation.

 And it gives you time to craft precisely what you want to say.